Ultracold@HKU

 Alkali-Earth-Like Metal Neutral Atom Quantum Computing

-Ytterbium has a rich electronic structure, possessing strong optical transitions, narrow-line transitions, clock states, metastable states and Rydberg states.
-Different tasks in quantum computing—such as cooling, imaging, quantum-state storage, gate operations, and readout—can be assigned to different optical transitions.
+Ytterbium has rich electronic structures, possessing broad, narrow and clock optical transitions and optically trappable Rydberg states.
+Different tasks in quantum computing—such as gate operations and state readout—can be facilitated by different optical transitions.
+Naturally abundant fermionic Yb isotopes further provide nuclear spins suitable for coherent qubits.

-Our laboratory has been cultivating a rich repertoire of advanced AMO experimental capabilities, with the outlook of establishing technological foundations for next-generation quantum computing devices.
+Our lab specializes in leveraging the rich AMO tool box to make Yb qubits under control, with the outlook of establishing technological foundations for next-generation fault-tolerant quantum computing devices.